serverlessworkflow/specification/specification.md

 `stateExecTimeout`, `actionExecTimeout`, and `eventTimeout` properties.
 For more information about Event state specific event timeout settings reference [this section](#Event-Timeout-Definition).
 For more information about workflow timeouts reference the [Workflow Timeouts](#Workflow-Timeouts) section.

+Note that `transition` and `end` properties are mutually exclusive, meaning that you cannot define both of them at the same time.

 ##### Operation State